polianskaia27/conflicts/README.md

-# here we will learn how to resolve conflicts
+# here we will learn how to resolve conflicts - new info